 Internet bots or web robots are automated to visit premium websites; and appear as targetable humans (audience).
 Some bots perform repetitive tasks like copying, ad clicking, posting comments, or anything malware-causing.

-Data has it that almost 29% of a website traffic is bot traffic.
-Which also means 29% budget is being spent on processing artificial pageviews/ad clicks; eventually leading to high (poor) bounce rate (more coming up on this).
+Data has it that almost 29% of website traffic is bot traffic.
+This also means 29% budget is being spent on processing artificial pageviews/ad clicks; eventually leading to high (poor) bounce rate (more coming up on this).

 An acceptable bounce rate of a website ranges from 45-65%.
 Normally, such a figure would appear too unimpressive.
 However, publishers, advertisers, and marketers have become accustomed to this range of bounce rate.
 Why?